zmark9/patient/README.md

 ## Further information

-This app uses very test API that can constantly change from minute to minute so results may vary.
-The data set is a standard patient format that is complex with many levels of hierarchy
+This app uses VERY test API that can constantly change from minute to minute so results may vary.
+The data set is a standard patient format that is COMPLEX with many levels of hierarchy